neguso/KonyFramework/README.md

 Requires | A list of modules that a specified module depends on.
 Service Dependencies | A list of services that a specified service depends on.
 Dependency Injection | A design pattern that implements inversion of control for services.
 A service delegates to the framework the control flow of discovering and importing a service specified or *injected* by the caller.
+Javascript Closure | *Closures are functions that refer to independent (free) variables.
+In other words, the function defined in the closure 'remembers' the environment in which it was created.* - [MDN Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures)

 ### Documentation Index
 - Toolkit object